biser7/web-visitors/README.md

 # Web Visitors App

-The Spring MVC application allows user to analyse visitors number of a specific website.\
+The Spring MVC application allows user to analyse visitors number of a specific site.\
 To create a report file with name `visitors.csv` should be included to the project resources folder.\
-File structure is `email,phone,source` \
+File structure is `email, phone, source` \
 The application supports huge volume input files processing concept.

-### Tech
+## Tech
 Java 17\
 Sprint Boot 2.7.7\
 Spring Mvc / Thymeleaf\